Actions used in workflow

 Body – we add dynamic content based on form fields and system IDs.

-Add attachments – we can add an attachment from the Process variables tab.
+Add attachments – we can add an attachment from the Process Variables tab.
 To be able to use this option, we need to add some File type variables to the Process variable tab in the main process settings.

 Server Configuration: